prabeshx12/kivycalc/README.md

 # Python-Projects
-This is a simple calculator app with limited functions and it can do only one operation at one time.
+This is a simple calculator app with limited functions of squaring and arithmetic operations.